PhilSA/Trove/com.trove.polymorphicelements/Documentation~/how-it-works.md

 }
 ```

 We've defined a `EventExecutionData` struct that holds a `ComponentLookup<LocalTransform>` that our events can use to access entity transforms.
-Then, we've added this struct as a ref parameter to the `Process()` function of our interface.
-Each event type can now implement the `Process()` function to modify their target `Entity`'s transform accordingly.
+Then, we've added this struct as a ref parameter to the `Execute()` function of our interface.
+Each event type can now implement the `Execute()` function to modify their target `Entity`'s transform accordingly.

 We've finished defining our Polymorphic Groups and Elements, and now we'll see how to create those Elements.